ONTAP 9.14

 All SAN Array configuration limits and support

-ASA configuration limits and support varies by ONTAP version.
+All SAN Array (ASA) configuration limits and support varies by ONTAP version.

 9.12.1

-NVMe/FC protocol on 4-node MetroCluster IP configurations
+• NVMe (supported on 4-node MetroCluster IP configurations and non-MetroCluster IP configurations)

 9.9.1

-• Up to 12 nodes for non-MetroCluser IP configurations
+• 12 nodes (for non-MetroCluser IP configurations)

-• Up to 8 nodes for MetroCluster IP configurations
+• 8 nodes (for MetroCluster IP configurations)

 Support for persistent ports